votingsystem/timestamp-server/readme.md

         <servlet-container name="default" allow-non-standard-wrappers="true">

 #### Build and Deploy on Wildfly
+1. Run the script **setup-database-postgres.sh** in order to create the database (it must be in the same folder that **timestamp-server-postgres.sql**)
-1. Make sure you have  Wildfly server started.
+2. Make sure you have  Wildfly server started.
-2. Make sure theres configured a _datasource_ with the name:
+3. Make sure theres configured a _datasource_ with the name:

     _java:jboss/datasources/timestamp-server_

-3. Use this command to build and deploy the archive:
+4. Use this command to build and deploy the archive:

             mvn clean package wildfly:deploy